pzb/documents/docs/BR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

-**Authorization Domain Name**: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
-The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
-If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
+**Authorization Domain Name**: The Domain Name used to obtain authorization for certificate issuance for a given Domain Name.
+The CA may use the FQDN returned from a DNS CNAME lookup as the Domain Name for the purposes of domain validation.
+If the Domain Name is a Wildcard Domain Name, then the CA MUST "\*." from the left most portion of the requested Domain Name.
 The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.

 **Authorized Port**: One of the following ports: 80 (http), 443 (http), 115 (sftp), 25 (smtp), 22 (ssh).

-**Base Domain Name**: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
-For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.
+**Base Domain Name**: The portion of an applied-for Domain Name that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
+For Domain Names where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.

 **CAA**: From RFC 6844 ([http:tools.ietf.org/html/rfc6844](http://tools.ietf.org/html/rfc6844)): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify the Certification Authorities (CAs) authorized to issue certificates for that domain.
 Publication of CAA Resource Records allows a public Certification Authority to implement additional controls to reduce the risk of unintended certificate mis-issue."